 \section{\Euclid main probes}

-The Euclid Wide Survey (EWS) will image over one billion galaxies and measure their position in the sky, photometric redshift, and shape.
+Euclid Wide Survey (EWS) will image over one billion galaxies and measure their position in the sky, photometric redshift, and shape.
 The catalogue is then separated into 13 bins, within the range $0.2<z<2.5$, as discussed in \cite{EuclidSkyOverview}.
-This traces the galaxy density and the cosmic shear fields from which we use their two-point correlation functions: two auto-correlation functions of each field and their cross-correlation function.
+This traces the galaxy density and the cosmic shear fields, from which we use their two-point correlation functions: two auto-correlation functions of each field and their cross-correlation function.
 This probe is referred to as the \threetimestwo probe. \Euclid will additionally conduct a spectroscopic survey, which measures the cosmological redshifts of galaxies from their spectra for the spectroscopic galaxy-clustering probe.
-These observations will cover the comparatively smaller redshift range of $0.9<z<1.8$ with higher precision than their photometric counterparts and for over 25 million galaxies.
+These observations will cover the comparatively smaller redshift range of $0.9<z<1.8,$ with higher precision than their photometric counterparts and for over 25 million galaxies.

-In the following paragraphs, we will briefly introduce the theoretical recipes for the \Euclid primary probes.
-For a more detailed overview, we refer to the work presented by \cite{ISTL-P1}.
+In the following paragraphs, we briefly introduce the theoretical recipes for the \Euclid primary probes.
+For a more detailed overview, we refer to the work presented by \cite{EP-CLOE1}.

 The photometric observables provide us with tomographic angular power spectra.
-If we have an observable \textit{A} in redshift bin \textit{i} and an observable \textit{B} in redshift bin \textit{j}, the corresponding angular power spectrum will be
+If we have an observable \textit{A} in redshift bin, \textit{i}, and an observable \textit{B} in redshift bin, \textit{j}, the corresponding angular power spectrum is then

-$P_{AB}$ is the power spectrum for the observable combination $AB$, $W^A_i(z)$ is the radial window function for observable $A$ in the \textit{i}th bin, and $c$ is the speed of light.
+where $P_{AB}$ is the power spectrum for the observable combination $AB$, $W^A_i(z)$ is the radial window function for observable $A$ in the \textit{i}th bin, and $c$ is the speed of light.
 This assumes the Limber approximation \citep{kaiser_1992} which evaluates the power spectrum at

-Here, $f_K[r(z)]$ is the comoving angular-diameter distance as a function of the comoving distance $r$, which depends on the parameter for spatial curvature $K$ in a Friedmann--Lemaître--Robertson--Walker (FLRW) universe.

-The Limber approximation is valid for $\ell \lessapprox 100$ depending on the redshift bin.
-We refer to \cite{Simon:2006gm} for the accuracy of the approximation and to \cite{ISTL-P2} for the implementation in \cloe.
+Here, $f_K[r(z)]$ is the comoving angular-diameter distance as a function of the comoving distance $r$, which depends on the parameter for spatial curvature $K$ in a Friedmann--Lemaître--Robertson--Walker (FLRW) Universe.
+This is expressed as The Limber approximation is valid for $\ell \gtrsim 100$ depending on the redshift bin.
+We refer to \cite{Simon:2006gm} for the accuracy of the approximation and to \cite{EP-CLOE2} for the implementation in \cloe.
 The non-Limber calculation will be part of future \cloe development.